 establish separate T&I accounts for the deposit of property or flood insurance loss drafts, partial payments, rental income, or unapplied (suspense) funds.

-Funds in the T&I custodial account may not be commingled with P&I funds, the servicer’s general corporate funds or with funds held by the servicer for other investors.
+Funds in the T&I custodial account must not be commingled with P&I funds, the servicer’s general corporate funds or with funds held by the servicer for other investors.

 The servicer must use the T&I custodial account for the following types of funds: